 The Fund pays contributions to mandatory Pensions Fund in respect of employees' retirement benefits.
 Currently, the Fund pays pension contributions to the Public Service Social Security Fund.
-The Fund also contributes to Workers Compensation Fund to cover its employees in case of occupational injuries or if they contract occupational diseases arising out of and in the course of their employment.
+The Fund also contributes to Workers Compensation Fund to cover its employees in case of occupational injuries or if they contract occupational diseases.